DESCARTES25/ChallengeCompleteDocker/README.md

 ## Testing the Services

-Once the containers are running, we can test the service using these commands:
+Once the containers are running, the Postgres Database is filled with cities and itineraries, so we can test the service using these commands:

+First, we can test the **Rest Api + Postgres** which is published in **localhost:8082**.

+Later, we can test the **Shortest Path Rest Service** which is published in **localhost:8080**.